 As the health care system has struggled to save millions of lives annually, there is certainly a danger that the current mental health infrastructure will be destroyed by an oncoming pandemic of hidden mental health problems.
 For the post-COVID-19 pandemic to be managed, people's mental wellbeing must be dealt with by hand and given equal weight alongside other disease management and pandemic prevention strategies.
 Specific psychological intervention and proper and reliable risk communication and crisis communication absolutely necessary.
-To confusion and anxiety among people, revised, timely, and uncomplicated guidelines should be given.
-Therefore, maintaining a constructive outlook, successful methods coping and acknowledging the statement of the problem will help to cope with worldwide mental health problems in this crisis hour.
+To avoid are confusion and anxiety among people, revised, timely, and uncomplicated guidelines should be given.
+Therefore, maintaining a constructive outlook, successful coping methods and acknowledging the statement of the problem will help to cope with worldwide mental health problems in this crisis hour.
 Therefore, vulnerable group specific and additional causes and risk factor specific should be the preferred intervention policies.
-In the preparation and priority setting of the mental health resources, developing necessity-based approaches with adequate risk communication and maintaining methods the same epidemiology as COVID-19 would be crucial in making sure the mental health of the most vulnerable groups would be well served.
+In the preparation and priority setting of the mental health resources, developing necessity-based approaches risk with adequate communication methods and maintaining the same epidemiology as COVID-19 would be crucial in making sure the mental health of the most vulnerable groups would be well served.